How to Grow Instagram Organically

 Step 3: Use hashtags strategically

 According to Instagram's own guidance, hashtags help categorize your content and connect it with people interested in that topic.
-In 2026, the algorithm uses them primarily for categorization, not distribution.
+The algorithm uses them primarily for categorization, not distribution.
 That means:

 - Use 5-10 highly relevant hashtags, not 30 generic ones